Schroder Investment Management Group Sells 228,889 Shares of NiSource Inc. (NYSE:NI)

 Insider Buying and Selling

-In related news, SVP Kimberly S. Cuccia sold 11,157 shares of the stock in a transaction on Monday, May 8th.
+In other NiSource news, SVP Kimberly S. Cuccia sold 11,157 shares of the stock in a transaction on Monday, May 8th.
 The shares were sold at an average price of $28.54, for a total transaction of $318,420.78.
-Following the sale, the senior vice president now directly owns 20,329 shares of the company’s stock, valued at $580,189.66.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Following the transaction, the senior vice president now directly owns 20,329 shares of the company’s stock, valued at $580,189.66.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 0.24% of the stock is currently owned by insiders.

 About NiSource